 Democratic Senator Carl Levin: "The report represents another blow at the policy of stay the course that this administration has followed.
-Hopefully this will be the end of that stay the course policy.
+Hopefully this will be the end of that stay-the-course policy.
 The elections in November were the first major blow of that policy.
-The American people rose up against staying the course in Iraq because the coarse is not working."
+The American people rose up against staying the course in Iraq because the course is not working."

 As the Iraq Study Group issued its report on Wednesday, grim news continued to emerge from Iraq.
-At least eighty-four Iraqis died in violence around Iraq.
-And eleven US troops were killed in what marked one of the highest single-day tolls for US forces since the Iraq invasion.
+At least 84 Iraqis died in violence around Iraq.
+And 11 U.S. troops were killed in what marked one of the highest single-day tolls for U.S. forces since the Iraq invasion.

-On Capitol Hill, the Senate voted Wednesday to approve Robert Gates as the next Secretary of Defense.
+On Capitol Hill, the Senate voted Wednesday to approve Robert Gates as the next secretary of defense.
 The vote came one day after Gates’ confirmation hearing before the Senate Armed Services Committee.
-The final vote was ninety five to two.
+The final vote was 95 to two.
 Republican Senators Jim Bunning of Kentucky and Rick Santorum of Pennsylvania cast the dissenting votes.

-In the House, Congressmembers rejected a Republican-authored measure Wednesday that would have required abortion providers to inform pregnant women abortions cause pain to the fetus.
-Under the proposal, a twenty-week-old fetus would have been defined as a "pain-capable unborn child."
+In the House, congressmembers rejected a Republican-authored measure Wednesday that would have required abortion providers to inform pregnant women abortions cause pain to the fetus.
+Under the proposal, a 20-week-old fetus would have been defined as a "pain-capable unborn child."

-At the UN, US Ambassador John Bolton appeared Wednesday for the first time since announcing he was stepping down.
+At the United Nations, U.S. Ambassador John Bolton appeared Wednesday for the first time since announcing he was stepping down.
 Bolton was asked when he would end his term.

-Here in New York, an estimated two thousand people gathered near police headquarters Tuesday to protest the killing of the unarmed bridegroom Sean Bell.
+Here in New York, an estimated 2,000 people gathered near police headquarters Tuesday to protest the killing of the unarmed bridegroom Sean Bell.
 New York City Council Member Charles Barron addressed the crowd.

-Community leaders have planned a major rally down 5th Ave for December 16th.
+Community leaders have planned a major rally down 5th Ave. for December 16.

 The Bush administration has announced it will challenge a court ruling that says it must resume housing payments to thousands of people displaced by Hurricane Katrina.
 Last week, a federal judge ruled Katrina victims have been illegally denied housing payments and subjected to a convoluted application process to get those payments to resume.

-In the Democratic Republic of Congo, Joseph Kabila was sworn in Wednesday as the first democratically-elected president in more than forty years.
-Kabila’s opponent — vice president and former rebel leader Jean-Pierre Bemba — lost a court case challenging the election results last month.
+In the Democratic Republic of Congo, Joseph Kabila was sworn in Wednesday as the first democratically elected president in more than 40 years.
+Kabila’s opponent, vice president and former rebel leader Jean-Pierre Bemba, lost a court case challenging the election results last month.
 Bemba says he will drop his challenge and lead the political opposition to Kabila’s government.

 A federal grand jury has indicted the son of former Liberian President Charles Taylor on torture charges.
-Charles McArthur Emmanuel — also known as Charles Taylor Jr. — is accused of torturing an opponent of his father’s government during an interrogation in July 2002.
-Assistant Attorney Alice Fisher announced the charges Wednesday in Washington, DC.
+Charles McArther Emmanuel, also known as Charles Taylor Jr., is accused of torturing an opponent of his father’s government during an interrogation in July 2002.
+Assistant Attorney Alice Fisher announced the charges Wednesday in Washington, D.C.

-And on this day in world history — in 1975, Indonesia invaded East Timor; in 1941, Japan attacked Pearl Harbour; and in 1928, Noam Chomsky was born.
+And on this day in world history, in 1975, Indonesia invaded East Timor; in 1941, Japan attacked Pearl Harbor; and in 1928, Noam Chomsky was born.